opnsense/docs/source/manual/install.rst

 Installation is managed by prewriting the image to storage, installing the storage, and booting the system.

+..
+   For nano images is console access required?

-Full Images provide booting and installation tools like OPNsense Importer, Live Environment, and/or Installer.
+Full Images provide installation tools like OPNsense Importer, Live Environment, and Installer.
 Full Images are released to support different console/hardware installation requirements.

 Both image types can be installed and run from virtual disks (VM), `SD memory